José Sócrates: Early years

 José Sócrates was born in Porto on 6 September 1957, and was registered as a newborn in Vilar de Maçada, Alijó municipality, in northeastern Portugal, since the locality was his family ancestral homeland.
 However, the young José Sócrates lived throughout his childhood and teen years with his father, a divorced building designer, in the city of Covilhã, Beiras e Serra da Estrela, in central inland Portugal, in the Centro region.
-His parents are Fernando Pinto de Sousa (Vilar de Maçada, Alijó, 15 November 1926 – Oporto, 18 July 2011) and wife and remote relative Maria Adelaide de Carvalho Monteiro (b.
+His parents are Fernando Pinto de Sousa (Vilar de Maçada, Alijó, 15 November 1926 – Porto, 18 July 2011) and wife and remote relative Maria Adelaide de Carvalho Monteiro (b.
 Vilar de Maçada, Alijó, 8 October 1931).
-He has two younger siblings, António Carvalho Pinto de Sousa, born circa 1962, and Ana Maria Carvalho Pinto de Sousa, died in 1988.
+He had two younger siblings, António Carvalho Pinto de Sousa, born circa 1962, died in 2011, and Ana Maria Carvalho Pinto de Sousa, died in 1988.
 He is a descendant of the illegitimate daughter of António José Girão Teixeira Lobo Barbosa (Porto, Sé, 9 January 1715 – Alijó, Vilar de Maçada), Fidalgo of the Royal Household and Knight of the Order of Christ.